 A federal criminal defense lawyer in Lexington, KY helps people and businesses facing serious legal jeopardy in the federal court system – where the penalties can involve lengthy prison sentences, government seizure of assets, and lasting harm to your future.

-Federal criminal cases in Lexington, KY are different from state charges in almost every way: they carry more severe consequences, involve more complex rules, and are pursued by well-resourced federal agencies.
+Federal criminal cases in Lexington, KY follow an entirely separate path than cases in state court: they carry more severe consequences, involve more complex rules, and are pursued by well-resourced federal agencies.

 Cases Handled